Novus Terra Digital Hub

 - 200+ refugees and rural youth will acquire foundational digital skills

-- Increased access to online education, economic opportunities, and communication tools
+- Increased access to online education, economic opportunities, and communication tools for displaced populations

 Research Contributions